turingschool/launch-curriculum/module5/lessons/Week5/LinkedInActivityPD.md

     * It will prompt you to make an account to view suggested improvements.
 3. Make the recommended changes to your profile to improve it - you have until lunch on Thursday to make changes
 4. Add up the percentages of each team member and average them.
+    * For example, if your scores are Teammate1: 70%, Teammate2: 83%, Teammate3: 88%.
+You would add 70 + 83 + 88 = 241.
+Then divide 241 by three because there are three teammates.
+So 241 / 3 = 80.3333.
+And you would send 80.3333 to your instructors.

 The team spokesperson will DM your instructors with your group’s average score and any bonus points earned (Each bonus point counts as adding a percentage point to your team average!).
 Average score is due at noon this Thursday!